khaptonstall/ACFTCalculator/README.md

 ACFTCalculator is a tool, written in Swift, for calculating Army Combat Fitness Test scores.

-🚧 ⚠️ This project is an active work-in-progress and is not yet considered "feature complete" to enable calculating points for every ACFT event. ⚠️ 🚧

 ## Installation
 ### Swift Package Manager